What is CAATE?

 Transparency - The commission ensures that information related to policies and procedures is made available to the public.

-Integrity and Excellence - It strives towards achieving excellence in accreditation of AT programs and works to improve the educational quality imparted in these study areas.
+Integrity and Excellence - It strives towards achieving excellence in the accreditation of AT programs and works to improve the educational quality imparted in these study areas.

 Collaboration - CAATE works in collaboration with other certifying agencies and organizations to achieve excellence across the continuum of AT Education, for instance, CAATE partnered with Liasion International to launch a service called ATCAS.